NuGet/docs.microsoft.com-nuget/docs/consume-packages/Package-References-in-Project-Files.md

 ## Locking dependencies
 *This feature is available with NuGet **4.9** or above and with Visual Studio 2017 **15.9 Preview 5** or above.*

-Input to NuGet restore is a set of Package References from the project file (top-level or direct dependenices) and the output is a full closure of all the package dependencies including transitive dependencies.
+Input to NuGet restore is a set of Package References from the project file (top-level or direct dependencies) and the output is a full closure of all the package dependencies including transitive dependencies.
 NuGet tries to always produce the same full closure of package dependencies if the input PackageReference list has not changed.
 However, there are some scenarios where it is unable to do so.
 For example:

 * When you use floating versions like `<PackageReference Include="My.Sample.Lib" Version="4.*"/>`.
 While the intention here is to float to the latest version on every restore of packages, there are scenarios where users require the graph to be locked to a certain latest version and float to a later version, if available, upon an explicit gesture.
 * A newer version of the package matching PackageReference version requirements is published.
 E.g.